-To date, Mana Urban Arts Project has invited Shepard Fairey (Los Angeles), ROA (Belgium), Faith47 (South Africa), Space Invader (France), How and Nosm (New York), Augustine Koﬁe (Los Angeles), Nychos (Austria), and COST (New York) to create signature works for the ever-evolving project.
+To date, MUAP has invited, among others, Shepard Fairey (Los Angeles), Lauren YS (Los Angles), Kobra (Brazil), Ron English (Illinois), ROA (Belgium), Saturno (Spain), Hiero Veiga (Denver), Atomik (Miami), Faith47 (South Africa), Space Invader (France), Buff Monster (New York), How and Nosm (New York), Augustine Koﬁe (Los Angeles), Nychos (Austria), and COST (New York) to create signature works for this ever-evolving initiative.